AntoninJoly/scraping_website/README.md

 ```
 python main.py
 ```
-The scraper will scrape the data from the website and save it to a file named data.csv in the project directory.
+The scraper will scrape the data from the website and save it to a file named scraping_file.csv in the project directory.

 ## Contributing